shvecht/visbrain/docs/modernization/phase-0.rst

   wheels for all target platforms, has an LGPL-friendly license, and maps closely onto Qt 6 API expectations.
-Shipping with the Qt 6 stack keeps the modernization roadmap focused on the end-state platform rather than maintaining compatibility shims for PyQt5.
+Shipping with the Qt 6 stack keeps the modernization roadmap focused on the end-state platform rather than maintaining compatibility shims for the legacy PyQt line.

 These targets will guide dependency minimums, CI matrices, and documentation updates in later phases.